WAC Clearinghouse

-The WAC Clearinghouse publishes peer-reviewed, open-access journals and books, as well as other professional resources for teachers and instructional materials for students.
+The WAC Clearinghouse publishes peer-reviewed, open-access journals and books of interest to both the writing-across-the-curriculum community and the larger writing studies community.
+It also provides a wide range of web-based resources for instructors who wish to use writing in their courses and for writers themselves.
+It is widely regarded as the leading website supporting the use of writing and speaking in courses across the curriculum.
 Writing-across-the-curriculum (WAC) refers to a formal programmatic approach within contemporary secondary and higher education composition studies that promotes the importance of writing in classes outside of composition.

-The WAC Clearinghouse operates as a publishing collaborative, drawing on contributions from more than 200 individuals from six continents serving on the editorial boards of academic journals supported by the Clearinghouse, as editors or reviewers of its book series, as editors of the resource collected in its WAC Repository, and as members of the overall Clearinghouse editorial board.
+The WAC Clearinghouse operates as a publishing collaborative, drawing on contributions from more than 200 individuals from six continents serving on the editorial boards of academic journals supported by the Clearinghouse, as editors or reviewers of its book series, as editors of the resources collected in its WAC Repository, and as members of the overall Clearinghouse editorial board.
 The open-access character of the scholarship available through the Clearinghouse book series provides free access to scholarly monographs, edited collections, conference proceedings, and textbooks, providing students and teachers with an alternative to purchasing scholarly and classroom instructional materials.
 For individuals and libraries who wish to own print copies of its books, the Clearinghouse works with the University Press of Colorado and Parlor Press to make print books available in low-cost editions.
-The Clearinghouse also collaborates with other publishers and professional organizations in the field of writing studies, including the National Council of Teachers of English, the Conference on College Composition and Communication, the Association for Writing Across the Curriculum Programs (AWAC), Parlor Press, and Writing Spaces.
-The WAC Clearinghouse addresses a wide range of disciplinary areas within writing studies, including second-language writing, writing fellows, antiracism, and writing in the STEM disciplines.
+The Clearinghouse also collaborates with other publishers and professional organizations in the field of writing studies, including the National Council of Teachers of English, the Conference on College Composition and Communication, the Association for Writing Across the Curriculum, Parlor Press, and Writing Spaces.